andrew/ultimate-awesome/README.md

 - [Awesome-EdgeAI](https://github.com/wangxb96/Awesome-EdgeAI) - Resources of our survey paper "Optimizing Edge AI: A Comprehensive Survey on Data, Model, and System Strategies".
 - [Best-Audio-Classification-Resources-with-Deep-learning](https://github.com/ashishpatel26/Best-Audio-Classification-Resources-with-Deep-learning) - List of articles related to deep learning applied to music.
 - [awesome-studio-lab-jp](https://github.com/aws-sagemaker-jp/awesome-studio-lab-jp) - SageMaker Studio Labの教材を紹介するリポジトリ。.
+- [awesome-multi-objective-deep-learning](https://github.com/baijiong-lin/awesome-multi-objective-deep-learning) - A comprehensive list of gradient-based multi-objective optimization algorithms in deep learning.
 - [awesome-payment](https://github.com/baiyutang/awesome-payment) - 支付业务常用汇总.
 - [awesome-cern](https://github.com/cern/awesome-cern) - A curated list of awesome open source frameworks, libraries and software developed by CERN for the world.
 - [SecondaryAwesomeCollection](https://github.com/DeepTecher/SecondaryAwesomeCollection) - 收集深度学习相关的awesome 资源列表,欢迎补充.
-- [awesome-survival-analysis](https://github.com/einatboro/awesome-survival-analysis) - Resources for Survival Analysis.
 - [awesome-language-model-analysis](https://github.com/Furyton/awesome-language-model-analysis) - This paper list focuses on the theoretical and empirical analysis of language models, especially large language models (LLMs).
 The papers in this list investigate the learning behavior, generalization ability, and other properties of language models through theoretical analysis, empirical analysis, or a combination of both.
 - [awesome-jupyter-resources](https://github.com/HanXinzi-AI/awesome-jupyter-resources) - A collection of awesome Jupyter Notebook, Hub and Lab projects (extensions, kernels, tools). 热门实用的Jupyter Notebook、Hub和Lab项目（扩展、内核、工具等）集合.
 - [awesome-hyperos](https://github.com/imkkingshuk/awesome-hyperos) - Awesome-HyperOS : A curated list of awesome resources, tools, customroms, modules, guides, and mods for Xiaomi HyperOS.
 This collection aims to help users and developers make the most out of their HyperOS devices.